markus-wa/demoinfocs-golang/README.md

 ## Discussions / Chat

-You can use gitter to ask questions and discuss ideas about this project.
+You can use gitter to ask questions and discuss ideas about this project.<br>
+For business inquiries please use the contact information found on the [GitHub profile](https://github.com/markus-wa).

 [![Gitter chat](https://badges.gitter.im/csgodemos/demoinfo-lib.png)](https://gitter.im/csgodemos/demoinfo-lib)